Garden State Parkway: Emergency assistance

 On the Garden State Parkway, the emergency assistance number is #GSP, which is #477 in number form.
 Towing and roadside assistance are provided from authorized garages.
 The New Jersey State Police is the primary police agency that handles calls for service on the parkway.
+New Jersey State Police Troop D serves the Garden State Parkway, with stations in Galloway Township, Holmdel, and Bloomfield.
 Other emergency services such as fire and first aid are usually handled by the jurisdictions in which that section of the parkway passes.

 Exit list

 The parkway was the first highway in the United States to use mileage-based exit numbers.
 Historically, the exit numbers on the northbound and southbound roadways were not symmetrical.
 The New Jersey Highway Authority considered each as a separate road and as a result, many exits had non-matching numbers.